Please, be sure to see the whole site! Make sure you go:

 Please bookmark the site, and visit often.
 I'm always looking to buy, and receive new merchandise all the time!
 Best to go to "add to favorites" on top tool bar of your browser, since there are actually 3 separate frames running.
 If you're having trouble viewing all the links on the home page, try setting your monitor resolution higher.
 That'll usually fix it.

 I ask, that you not use my pics on other sites or auctions(I will see it!).
 I take great offense to this, as people may think it's me, selling some of the drums from my site.
-That's not cool!
-I very rarely sell drums or parts, anywhere but here.
+That IS NOT cool!
+I very rarely sell drums, or parts, anywhere but here.
 If I do see my pics used somewhere, other than www.VintageDrums.com, I'll be sure to let everyone know what they're looking at.
 If you insist on using them, do the right thing.
-Tell people where you borrowed it from, and that my item they're looking at!
+Tell people where you borrowed it from, and that it's my item they're looking at!

-Check out the many reasons not to use www.Paypal.com at www.PaypalSucks.com & www.ConsumerAffairs.com!
-This business, and I use the term very loosely, owes me $270.00 I'll probably never get from them the, way it's looking!
-I was amazed to see how many stories like mine there were!
-Sorry, mine is very lengthy, so I'm not going to get into it here.
-Also, www.EbaySucks.com too.
-I do use www.Ebay.com, but I assume a lot of risk in doing so.
-I've had countless problems with them, and the users, as well.
+Check out the many reasons, not to use www.Paypal.com at www.PaypalSucks.com & www.ConsumerAffairs.com!
+This "business", owes me $270.00, I'll probably never see again!
+I was amazed to see, how many stories like mine, there were!
+Sorry, it's lengthy, so I won't go into it here.
+Also, www.EbaySucks.com.
+I do use www.Ebay.com, but, I assume a lot of risk, in doing so.
+I've had countless problems, with them, the nopay bidders, and the "sellers", as well.
 To quote 1 of my favorite movies(Star Wars), "You will never find a more wretched hive of scum and villainry."(Ebay).
-Let's just say, in most cases, you really do get what you pay for...
-These sites are in no way related to me, but I found them very interesting reading, to say the least.
-I thought I'd pass the info on to you.
+Let's just say, in most cases, you really do, get what you pay for...
+These sites, are in no way, related to me, but I thought I'd pass the info on to you.
 A smart consumer, is a safe consumer.
 You can thank me later...

 www.VintageDrums.com is protected by Archimedes, aka: Meaty, the crazy pit bull security system & Scary Snake.